-In light of the latest Government advice, we will be reviewing these pages
+In light of the latest Government advice, we have reviewed these pages

 Please keep checking the hub for the latest advice

 We continue to provide as much up-to-date information and support to facilitate you and your employees in managing this challenging time.